Avar Wars: Background

 The Franks emerged from a loose confederation of Germanic tribes dwelling along the lower course of the river Rhine during the Late Roman period.
 After the Fall of the Western Roman Empire, the Frankish king Clovis I conquered a Roman rump state in northern Gaul and seized southern Gaul from the Visigoths.
 He converted to Catholicism which facilitated the amalgamation of the conquerors and the native Gallo-Romans.
 The expansion of the Frankish realm, or Francia, continued during the reign of his descendants, known as the Merovingians.
-The Franks conquered Burgundy, Provence, and the Alpine region, and subjugated the neighboring Germanic tribes—the Thuringii, Alemanni and Bavarians.
+The Franks conquered Burgundy, Provence, and the Alpine region, and subjugated the neighboring Germanic tribes—the Thuringi, Alemanni and Bavarians.
 The Merovingian kings had direct control over the lands between the rivers Loire and Rhine but the peripheries of Francia were governed by virtually autonomous rulers, among them the Agilolfing dukes of Bavaria.
 Francia was customarily divided among the kings' son which led to the development of three Frankish realms—Austrasia, Neustria and Burgundy.
 The frequent conflicts between the Merovingian kings contributed to the development of a powerful aristocracy.

 Fleeing from the expansion of the First Turkic Khaganate in Central Asia, the Avars appeared on the European political scene in early 558.
 This year their delegation came to Constantinople and offered military support to the Byzantine Emperor Justinian I in return for gifts, a yearly subsidy and a territory where they could settle.
 Justinian accepted the offer, and the Avars—reportedly 20,000 mounted warriors—continued their westward migration and conquered the Turkic and Slavic tribes in the Pontic steppes.
 The first confrontation between the Avars and Franks occurred when the Avar invasion of Thuringia around 562.
 On this occasion, the Neustrian king Sigebert I routed them on the river Elbe.
 The Avars launched a new invasion of Francia in 566.
 This time they defeated Sigebert but withdrew in return for supplies of food.
 In 567, the Avar khagan Bayan I accepted the Lombards' offer for an alliance against the Gepids, and the allies invaded the Gepids' realm in the eastern regions of the Carpathian Basin.
 The Gepids could not resist, and the Avars conquered their lands.
 Early next year, the Lombards voluntarily abandoned the Basin's western region for northern Italy, and the Avars took possession of all the plains along the Middle Danube and its tributaries.